NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 4. Two (2) appropriately sized hose clamps for attaching your Node V3 to a mast (3/4” EMT conduit works well)

-5. Zip ties for securing loose cables from Solar-rechargeable power supply
+5. Zip ties for securing loose cables from solar-rechargeable power supply

-2.2 Attach the antennas to the SMA ports on your Node
+4.2 Attach the antennas to the SMA ports on your Node

-2.3 Attach the mounting hardware to your Node
+4.3 Attach the mounting hardware to your Node

 Consult the photos below for a visual description of how the hardware is connected.
 In short, use the four screws to attach the mounting plates to the back of the Node V3.
-The top plate also has three holes in a triangle pattern which can be used for mounting the solar-rechargeable power supply.
+The top plate also has three holes in a triangle pattern that can be used for mounting the solar-rechargeable power supply.
 You can also decide to mount the power supply elsewhere if that’s more convenient or better for recharging.

-There are two rectangular cutouts on each of the mounting plates which can accommodate a hose clamp for wrapping and tightening around your mast material.
+There are two rectangular cutouts on each of the mounting plates that can accommodate a hose clamp for wrapping and tightening around your mast material.
 Zip ties or other tools may be used as well.

-2.4 Connect your power source to your Node
+4.4 Connect your power source to your Node

-STOP!!
+STOP!
 Have you attached the antennas to the Node first?
-If not- DO SO before connecting power.
-Otherwise you may damage the 2.4GHz radio!
+If not, DO SO before connecting power.
+Otherwise, you may damage the 2.4GHz radio!

 How to connect the Node V3 to the Solar-rechargeable power supply